 Dynamic digital capabilities

 This course covers the fundamental business and economic principles of dynamic digital capabilities as well as mobile platform innovation.
-It provides a systematic framework, cases and hands-on experience.
-It is designed to guide managers, developers, engineers and graduate students in the development of transformative digital and smartphone business models and capability-building.
-Cases include multinational corporations, entrepreneurial startups, emerging unicorns, nonprofit and government worldwide.
+Business in today’s global and exponential world must adjust to the dramatic changes caused by emerging technologies such as AI, Blockchain, Cloud and Data as well as smart cities, ecosystems, on-demand platforms and crowdsourcing 2.0.
+We provide a systematic framework, cases and hands-on experience in analyzing industries, cities and regions being transformed by digitalization, disruption, demonetization and dematerialization.
+Managers, developers, engineers and graduate students are guided in the development of ABCD business models and dynamic digital capability-building.
+Cases include multinational corporations, entrepreneurial startups, emerging unicorns and nonprofits worldwide.

 Building smart cities: an information system approach